sadiqbasha797/fractionall/frontend/API_CONFIGURATION_README.md

 # API Configuration Guide

 This guide explains the API configuration for the frontend.
-The application is now configured to use the production API endpoint.
+The application is now configured to use the localhost:2000 API endpoint.

 ## Configuration Files